AC76 Faculty Rights and Responsibilities (Formerly HR76)

 B. The Committee on Faculty Rights and Responsibilities established by the procedures may review petitions from faculty members and administrators involving:

-- Any situation in which a faculty member asserts that he or she has suffered a substantial injustice resulting from a violation of: a) academic freedom; b) procedural fairness; or c) professional ethics.
-The Committee does not review cases of alleged discrimination or of sexual harassment as defined in AD41 (see section F below).
+- Any situation in which a faculty member asserts that they have suffered a substantial injustice resulting from a violation of: a) academic freedom; b) procedural fairness; or c) professional ethics.
+The Committee does not review cases of alleged discrimination or of sexual harassment as defined in AD85 or AD91 (see section F below).
 However, claims that involve discrimination or harassment plus one of the three areas named above will be investigated simultaneously by the Committee on Faculty Rights and Responsibilities and by the Office of Affirmative Action.
 Each body will examine the part(s) of the claim within its respective area of competence, will share evidence where appropriate, and will inform the other of its findings.
 (See "Consultation Between Review Bodies" below).

-- Any situation in which an administrator seeks a Committee judgment as to appropriate action toward a faculty member who, in his or her judgment, may be failing to meet his or her responsibilities.
+- Any situation in which an administrator seeks a Committee judgment as to appropriate action toward a faculty member who, in their judgment, may be failing to meet their responsibilities.

 C. The Committee on Faculty Rights and Responsibilities will normally consider only petitions which involve, as a direct party, faculty members as defined above.
-Exceptions to this restriction apply to University academic employees (a University academic employee is a person whose duties include instructional, research or creative responsibilities) as follows:
+Exceptions to this restriction apply to University faculty personnel as specified below ("Application of Policy to Other Faculty Personnel"), such as part-time faculty (with at least a six-month appointment).

 D. Cases of substantive dispute involving the termination of tenured appointment for cause or for reasons of financial exigency or program elimination or revision, or the release of a faculty member during the provisional appointment period with less advance notice than that specified in University policy, shall be considered at a hearing by the Standing Joint Committee on Tenure under the "Committee Procedural Rules" described in the Policy AC70 Dismissal of Tenured or Tenure-Eligible Faculty Members.

-E. Cases involving questions of ethics related to research and other scholarly activities shall be referred to the Vice President for Research (See RA10).
+E. Cases involving questions of ethics related to research and other scholarly activities shall be referred to the Senior Vice President for Research (See RP02).

 F. Cases involving a claim of discrimination or sexual harassment will be referred to the Office of Affirmative Action (See B1 above).
 Should a multipart petition be filed that claims discrimination or harassment and also one of the grievances for which the Committee on Faculty Rights and Responsibilities and/or the Standing Joint Committee on Tenure is responsible, each reviewing body will conduct an independent investigation on those claim(s) within its area of competence.
 (See "Consultation Between Review Bodies" below.)

-A. An Ombudsperson shall be appointed in each of the colleges, campuses and academic units.
+A. An Ombudsperson and an Alternate Ombudsperson shall be elected by the faculty in each of the colleges, campuses and academic units.

 For those not associated with an academic unit, or in cases where the appropriate ombudsperson may be in doubt, the following policy shall be applied:

-- Where appropriate, the ombudsperson will be from the same academic unit to which the employee is most closely associated.
+- Where appropriate, the ombudsperson and alternate ombudsperson will be from the same academic unit to which the employee is most closely associated.
 For example, research associates in the Applied Research Laboratory will have access to the ombudsperson for the College of Engineering.

 - In cases where there is disagreement or doubt as to the appropriate ombudsperson, the Executive Vice President and Provost shall make the determination.

-- In cases where the ombudsperson is in doubt as to his or her jurisdiction, he or she shall ask the Executive Vice President and Provost for a determination.
+- In cases where the ombudsperson is in doubt as to their jurisdiction, they shall ask the Executive Vice President and Provost for a determination.

 C. Functions for the ombudsperson are: